trangle1302/trangle1302.github.io/content/lifelist.md

 # Hightlights
 * Best cocktail so far is at a hipster/underground bar that looks like an abandoned factory in Krakow
 * Beautiful cities: Lucern, Copenhagen, Brussels
-* Most dynamic cities: London, Stockholm, San Francisco
+* Most dynamic cities: London, Stockholm, San Francisco, New York
-* Cheap and delicious foods at China town: Hong Kong bakeries (SF), japanese and chinese restaurants (London)
+* Cheap and delicious foods at China town: Hong Kong bakeries (SF), japanese and chinese restaurants (London), Vietnamese and Thai restaurants (New York)
 * Best airport so far: Doha